 The value in BlueConic starts with a strong foundation of data collection.
-Data can be imported or synchronized from other systems, but BlueConic also has unique data collection capabilities.
-A customer success manager will train your team on data collection as part of onboarding services.
+Data can be imported or synchronized from other systems, but the BlueConic customer data platform also has unique data collection capabilities.
+Your Customer Success Manager will train your team on data collection as part of onboarding services.

 Data collection training begins with an explanation of profile properties, that can hold a single value or multiple values.
 For example, a "Categories viewed" profile property could hold a list of all categories viewed, while a "Most recent category viewed" profile property could hold just the most recent.
 With interest ranking, you could also have a profile property that holds a list of the top three categories viewed, and another that holds just the top category viewed.

-The data stored in profile properties can be numeric, or date/time, or text values.
+The data stored in profile properties can be numeric, decimal, currency, date time, email address, or text values.

 Numeric: For counters, engagement scores, cart totals, order value, engagement scores, and other numeric data.

 Decimal: For numbers containing up to 4 decimal places.